kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 ### Routing Modes

-The proposal supports the following routing modes:
+An implementation must support at least one of the following routing modes:

 - Endpoint Mode: An IG of an importing cluster routes to endpoints selected by the EPP of the exported InferencePool.
 Pod and Service network connectivity
   MUST exist between cluster members.